jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 ## The Moral Dilemma

 Imagine this: You are at a restaurant and you notice your friend’s wife on what seems like a date.
 Should you tell your friend and possibly ruin his marriage?
+Or, should you turn a blind eye?

+While considering how you would react, it may help to imagine the ripple effect your decision may make.
 In [Schrodinger's cat thought experiment](https://news.berkeley.edu/2014/07/30/watching-schrodingers-cat-die/), the cat is both dead and alive at the same time while it is in the box, but when you open the box, you kill the cat.
 Following the same logic, since you don’t know if the wife is cheating or not, you may “kill the cat” by telling your friend.
 But what if not telling your friend leads to worse heartache down the line?
-This is a very sticky moral dilemma; there are many pros and cons for each choice.
+This is a very sticky moral dilemma; there are pros and cons for each choice.
 The choice and reasoning you ultimately decide on demonstrates your sense of ethics.
 If you follow the Association for Computing Machinery [Code of Ethics](https://www.acm.org/code-of-ethics), you may decide to tell your friend because you value honesty and trustworthiness.